Skip to content

 Custom JavaScript with htmlwidgets::onRender()

-htmlwidgets::onRender() can be used to add custom behavior to the leaflet map using native Javascript.
-This is a some what advanced use case and requires you to know Javascript.
+htmlwidgets::onRender() can be used to add custom behavior to the leaflet map using native JavaScript.
+This is a some what advanced use case and requires you to know JavaScript.
 Using onRender you can customize your map’s behavior using any of the APIs as defined in the Leaflet.js documentation.

 Below is an example where we sync the base layer of the mini-map with the baselayer of the main map, using the ‘baselayerchange’ event.